 Add all dry ingredients to a food processor and pulse the mixture.
-You’ll see from the photo below that I achieve a coarse mix that isn’t fully pulverized into dust.
+Once you achieve the consistency in the photo below you’re all set.
+It’s best to aim for a coarse mix that isn’t fully pulverized into dust.

 Bake at 350F for 10-12 minutes or until lightly browned.
 Remove from oven and allow to cool on the baking sheet.
 Makes about 30 granola macaroons.